During Pregnancy

 Changes in your legs

 The weight of your baby can have an effect on the blood vessels in your legs.
-For some women, varicose veins become an issue during pregnancy.
+For some, varicose veins become an issue during pregnancy.
 For others, swelling of the ankles and feet is a problem.
 For mild swelling, elevating your feet and legs whenever you can is the best treatment.
 For more severe swelling, or to treat swollen veins in your legs (varicose veins), you may want to try compression stockings.

 Emotional changes

 Most people are aware of how hormones can affect mood and emotions.
 The hormone changes of pregnancy will probably have some effect on how you feel.
-In addition, just being pregnant is bound to cause strong emotions, which vary depending on whether the pregnancy \was planned, whether you have people around you to provide support, and how much stress you feel in your daily life.
+In addition, just being pregnant is bound to cause strong emotions, which vary depending on whether the pregnancy was planned, whether you have people around you to provide support, and how much stress you feel in your daily life.
 While "mood swings" are normal to a certain extent, some women are prone to develop problems such as depression during this time.
 Be sure to talk with your obstetric provider about any feelings that are causing you concern.

 Changes in relationships